-The pickups are a downgrade, as is the bridge, but overall this still leaves us with an excellent Strat similar to an American, but for about half the price.
+Overall this leaves us with an excellent Strat similar to an American, but for a little more than half the price.

 You can check out an in-depth overview of how the American Strat compares to the MIM Strat in build, quality, and sound in this review.